jndmose/DArTView/README.md

 ## Acknowledgements

-The original concept and an earlier Java-based implementation of DArTView was developed by [Diversity Arrays](https://www.diversityarrays.com/).
+The original concept and an earlier Java-based implementation of DArTView was developed by <a href="https://www.diversityarrays.com/" style="text-decoration:none" target="_blank">Diversity Arrays Technology</a>
+.
 The Java version was coded by **Andrew Kowalczyk** and **Brian Pearce** of Diversity Arrays Technology.

 This project builds upon their pioneering work, reimagined here as a modern web application.
 Any changes, omissions, or additions are the responsibility of the current authors.